 Earl Center for Learning and Innovation

-Photo Gallery: Watch the Activities East addition take shape over the past year
+Photo Gallery: Watch the Activities East addition take shape

 Wheelock College recently completed its newest addition to the Activities Center, the Earl Center for Learning and Innovation.
 The new state-of-the-art learning space is equipped with the latest technologies for learning.
 Designed for Wheelock students and faculty, the center will also serve as a resource for early childhood educators across Boston.